Skip to Global Menu Skip to Page Content Skip to Footer

 • View of the Palladium from the South.
 As the sun sets, the Palladium lights up from within.

-A striking presence with its domed, neoclassical design, the Palladium is the flagship venue of the Center for the Performing Arts.
+A striking presence with its domed, neoclassical design, the Payne & Mencias Palladium is the flagship venue of Allied Solutions Center for the Performing Arts.
 Its 1,500-seat concert hall combines centuries-old architectural expertise with state-of-the-art audio technology for an unparalleled acoustic experience.
 The surrounding lobbies and rooms, with high ceilings and floors of Italian marble or Brazilian cherry wood, provide elegant spaces for private and corporate events.
-The Fifth Third Bank Box Office and Will Call window are located at the west entrance, and the Great American Songbook Foundation offices and Songbook Exhibit Gallery are on the Gallery level.
+The Fifth Third Bank Box Office and Will Call window are located at the west entrance, and the Great American Songbook Foundation offices and Traditions Senior Communities Songbook Gallery are on the Gallery level.

 History-inspired design

-The $126 million Palladium was commissioned by the City of Carmel and the Carmel Redevelopment Commission and opened to the public in 2011 after nearly three years of construction.
+The $126 million Payne & Mencias Palladium was commissioned by the City of Carmel and the Carmel Redevelopment Commission and opened to the public in 2011 after nearly three years of construction.

 The exterior features red tile roofing and 35,000 cubic yards of Indiana limestone.
-Viewed from the air, the Palladium has a symmetrical squared-circle shape that is reflected as a visual motif in the interior fixtures and wall and floor treatments.
+Viewed from the air, the Payne & Mencias Palladium has a symmetrical squared-circle shape that is reflected as a visual motif in the interior fixtures and wall and floor treatments.

 Top of page: photos courtesy Doug Adams (4); Kevin Raber (11)